ietf-teep/architecture/draft-ietf-teep-architecture.md

     and hypervisors; it is outside of the TEE.
 This environment and applications running on it are considered un-trusted.

-  - Secure Boot Module (SBM): A firmware in a device that delivers secure boot functionality.
-It is generally signed and can be verified whether it can be trusted.

-  - Service Provider (SP): An entity that wishes to supply Trusted Applications to remote devices.
-A Service Provider requires the help of a TAM in order to provision the Trusted Applications to the devices.
+  - Service Provider (SP): An entity that wishes to sign Trusted Applications.
+A Service Provider requires the help of a TAM in order to provision the Trusted Applications to remote devices.

-  - Trust Anchor: A root certificate that can be used to validate its children certificates.
-It is usually embedded in a device or configured by a TAM for validating the trust of a remote entity's certificate.
+  - Trust Anchor: A public key in a device whose corresponding private key is held by an entity implicitly trusted by the device.
+The Trust Anchor may be a certificate or it may be a raw public key.
+    The trust anchor is normally stored in a location that resists unauthorized modification, insertion, or replacment.
+    The trust anchor private key owner can sign certificates of other public keys, which conveys trust about those keys to the device.
+    A certificate signed by the trust anchor communicates that the private key holder of the signed certificate is trusted by the trust anchor holder, and can therefore be trusted by the device.

   - Trusted Application (TA): An Application that runs in a TEE.